RafaelGSS/blog/priv/posts/nodejs-core-neovim-setup.md

 > _In case you are looking for a Neovim configuration, you can use [mine](https://github.com/RafaelGSS/dotfiles). _

+// TODO: example what's coc-settings

 ### Creating coc-settings.json

-Once you have coc.nvim installed, you should be able to run `:CoCConfig` to open the coc-settings.json.
+Once you have `coc.nvim` installed, you should be able to run `:CoCConfig` to open the `coc-settings.json`.
-Add the following languageserver option into your file
+Add the following _languageserver_ option into your file

 ```json
 {